Epicodus-MT/angular2-team-player/README.md

 ## Description

 _This application is a fan page that manages the roster of the Seattle Sounders.
 The user may see a list of all team members, click a team member's entry in the list to visit their profile page (which includes more details about them), visit an "About" page that explains the Seattle Sounders history and current happenings.
-All data persisted in a database.
+All data persists in a database.
 Administrators (authentication not required) may add, delete or edit individual team members._

 ## Planning